 What Can You Do to Protect Yourself When Your Spouse Owes Taxes?

-When you become aware of your spouse’s unpaid tax or receive notice from the IRS, you should consider a few different actions.
+When you become aware of your spouse’s unpaid tax or receive a notice from the IRS, you should consider a few different actions.
 The first step may be to consult with a tax attorney to get a better sense of the validity of the unpaid tax claims and your options for possible innocent spouse relief or other pardons.
-You may need to take actions to separate your finances such as opening your own bank account and diverting any W-2 wages or other income to it instead of joint accounts.
+You may need to take actions to separate your finances such as opening your own bank account and diverting any W-2 wages or other income to this account instead of to your joint accounts.
 You will also likely need to cease filing joint returns with your spouse.

 Find a Local Tax Professional Near You with TaxCure

 At TaxCure, we have a large network of tax attorneys and other tax professionals who provide representation and advice to spouses dealing with the aftermath of their partner’s unpaid taxes from underreporting.
 If you need help obtaining spousal relief or received notice from the IRS, find professionals nearest you to get the assistance you deserve.
 You can start your search here by viewing local professionals with experience with spousal tax problems.